• Home

 “You’re doing your twenties correctly—there’s nothing wrong with you,” she added.
 “It’s a perfectly normal response to the decade that you’re in, based on the moment in history that you’re in.
 Feeling lost is to be expected.”

-And things are about to get worse for Gen Z
+Things are about to get worse for Gen Z

 Economists fear things are about to get even rockier for Gen Z. The ballooning probability of a U.S. recession will spell big trouble for young generations in particular, according to “Bond King” Bill Gross.

 Young people are also particularly vulnerable to financial collapse.
 They’re witnessing fewer entry-level job opportunities in a market clinched by budget cuts and AI implementation.
-And as the lowest totem on the pole, Gen Z doesn’t have much bargaining power in asking for better salaries.
+And as the lowest spot on the totem pole, Gen Z doesn’t have much bargaining power in asking for better salaries.
 Many young Americans don’t have enough in the bank to cover a single month of spending, and the problem could get even worse.

 Robbins is encouraging anxious Gen Zers, rather than just rolling over and accepting a bleak fate, to reframe their mindset.
 In her TikTok video, she recommended that twentysomethings embrace uncertainty and view this tense moment in history as an opportunity.

-JPMorgan Chase CEO Jamie Dimon also recently gave his two cents on the woes of America’s youngest workers—and was similarly optimistic.
+JPMorgan Chase CEO Jamie Dimon also gave his two cents on the woes of America’s youngest workers—and was similarly optimistic.

 About the Author